 #1 Clean Up After Yourself

-You may think it’s a given that service business crews clean up after themselves, but truthfully, it’s not.
-Simply by taking precautions to make sure your customer’s property and home stay clean throughout and that you leave no traces behind is a great way to add value that doesn’t make you any less profitable.
+You may think it’s a given that service business crews and contractors clean up after themselves, but truthfully, it’s not.
+Simply by taking precautions to make sure your customer’s property and home stay clean throughout and that you leave no traces behind is a great way to add value without cutting into profits.
 It may take a little more time to put down drop cloths or vacuum up after a job, but it’s not going to take up your whole day.
 Just include a little buffer for cleanup in your appointment windows.

 #2 Offer To Move Furniture